Algorithm: Representations

-Algorithms can be expressed in many kinds of notation, including natural languages, pseudocode, flowcharts, drakon-charts, programming languages or control tables (processed by interpreters).
+Algorithms can be expressed in many kinds of notation, including natural languages, pseudocode, flowcharts, drakon-charts, programming languages or control tables.
 Natural language expressions of algorithms tend to be verbose and ambiguous and are rarely used for complex or technical algorithms.
 Pseudocode, flowcharts, drakon-charts, and control tables are structured expressions of algorithms that avoid common ambiguities of natural language.
 Programming languages are primarily for expressing algorithms in a computer-executable form but are also used to define or document algorithms.

 Turing machines

 There are many possible representations and Turing machine programs can be expressed as a sequence of machine tables (see finite-state machine, state-transition table, and control table for more), as flowcharts and drakon-charts (see state diagram for more), as a form of rudimentary machine code or assembly code called "sets of quadruples", and more.
 Algorithm representations can also be classified into three accepted levels of Turing machine description: high-level description, implementation description, and formal description.
 A high-level description describes the qualities of the algorithm itself, ignoring how it is implemented on the Turing machine.
 An implementation description describes the general manner in which the machine moves its head and stores data to carry out the algorithm, but does not give exact states.
 In the most detail, a formal description gives the exact state table and list of transitions of the Turing machine.